envyfox/envyfox/README.md

 ![](https://raw.githubusercontent.com/ryusakki/ryusakki/master/question.png)

 ### About me
-I'm currently a software engineering student working as a software developer.
+I'm currently a software engineering student working as a developer.
 Enthusiastic about games, reverse engineering and low level programming.

 <!--
 **ryusakki/ryusakki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.